sculptor/sculptor.github.io/documentation/development-environment.md

 ### Deployment of Maven artifacts to Sonatypes OSS

-To deploy the Maven artifacts to Sonatypes OSS Repository Hosting the [maven-deploy-plugin](http://maven.apache.org/plugins/maven-deploy-plugin/) is used.
+To deploy the Maven artifacts to Maven Central (via Sonatypes OSS Repository Hosting as described in [OSSRH-5507](https://issues.sonatype.org/browse/OSSRH-5507)) the [maven-deploy-plugin](http://maven.apache.org/plugins/maven-deploy-plugin/) is used.

 Make sure that your Maven "settings.xml" contains the correct [Sonatype user credentials](#sonatype-credentials).
 {: .alert .alert-error}